DA0-DA0/docs/docs/how-to-contribute.md

 DAO DAO exists because of contributors!
 Initial $DAO tokens were distributed to these contributors.
 However, it was impossible to include everyone in the first drop.
 Going forward, we will periodically recognize more contributors and drop tokens to them!

-This document describes how to contribute and be recognized for contributions
+This document describes how to contribute and be recognized for contributions.

 ## How to become a contributor?

 First step is to join the community!
 We generally hangout in Discord ([invite link](https://discord.com/invite/sAaGuyW3D2), be sure to complete the verification process).

-There are many ways to become contributor a:
+There are many ways to become contributor:

 - Code
 - Design
 - QA and Bug Reporting
 - Contributing clear, concise, and helpful documentation
-- Educational materials
+- Educational materials (e.g. contributing to this repo!)
 - Being a helpful community member
 - Translations